-A quick and easy multi purpose fish stock, this is better than anything you can buy at the shops.
+This fish stock recipe is quick and easy, and better than anything you can buy at the shops.
 Homemade fish stock, like most other types of stock, is so easy to do.
 You only need a few ingredients, and in the case of fish stock, only 25 minutes of simmering time.

 Why make your own Fish Stock?